ibm-cloud-architecture/refarch-integration-services/README.md

-# Set of RESTful services to manage customer and purchase order
+# Customer Management RESTful micro service
-This project is part of the 'IBM Data Analytics Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-analytics](https://github.com/ibm-cloud-architecture/refarch-analytics).
+This project is part of the 'IBM Data Analytics Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-analytics](https://github.com/ibm-cloud-architecture/refarch-analytics) and the specific Customer churn solution describes in [refarch-cognitive-analytics public github](https://github.com/ibm-cloud-architecture/refarch-cognitive-analytics)

-Updated 12/15/2017.
+Updated 1/10/2018.

 The goal of this project is to implement a set of RESTful services to manage customer and purchase order.

+## Target audience
+* Architects who want to understand the components involved and the architecture constraints and design considerations
+* Developers who want to get starting code, and educate themselves on the related technologies

 ## Table of Contents
 * [Code explanation](#code-explanation)